XmuCity/XMUCITY/README.md

 ## XMUCITY
 #### Home page
-This is a open source platform for smart City Traffic Prediction of Xiamen University. welcome to visit our website!
+This is a open source platform for smart City Traffic Prediction of Xiamen University. welcome to visit our website!!!!